 If you would like to help keep your local area clean and free from litter, then it couldn't be easier to get involved!
 On this page you'll find details of local groups who hold community litter picks, as well as details of upcoming litter picking events around the district.

-Lewes and Eastbourne councils are pleased to offer free advice and equipment for residents and community groups who would like to join in with litter picking in their local area.
-We can provide litter pickers, bag hoops, bags (disposable ones, as well as reusable bags for recyclable litter), advice on Health and Safety, and help risk-assessing your event.
+Lewes and Eastbourne councils are pleased to offer equipment for residents and community groups who would like to join in with litter picking in their local area.
+We can provide litter pickers, bag hoops and bags (disposable ones, as well as reusable bags for recyclable litter).
+For Risk Assessment help and advice around Risk please feel free to visit https://www.litteraction.org.uk/infocentre/cleanup.

 To request support with a volunteer litter pick or to ask for details of your group to be added to this page please email firstname.lastname@example.org.